InfamousMusicify/Combat-Snapshot/README.md

 ### [🔗Download🔗](https://github.com/InfamousMusicify/Combat-Snapshot/releases)
 ### This pack pairs well with: [1.8 Combat](https://github.com/InfamousMusicify/1.8-Combat)

+#### This is the Vanilla version, health regens every 4 seconds like in vanilla, rather than 3 seconds as in jebs combat snapshots.
    Commands:
 `/trigger combsnap` - toggle combat snapshot health or sprint (per player)
    OPs can use theese commands: